elfeck/SGpp-wiki/Windows-(MinGW).md

 ```console
 sgpp.LoadJSGPPLib.loadJSGPPLib();
 ```
-You should now be able to use SG++ in MATLAB.
+You should now be able to use SG⁺⁺ in MATLAB.
 For an example, look at <tt>base/examples/tutorial.m</tt>.
-However, note that the example was written for the MATLAB SG++ binaries explained above.
+However, note that the example was written for the MATLAB SG⁺⁺ binaries explained above.
 Therefore, you likely have to change some calls especially to static methods like <tt>sgpp.createOperationEval</tt>, which are now located at <tt>sgpp.jsgpp.*</tt>.
 ### Hints
-See the [Linux page](https://github.com/SGpp/SGpp/wiki/Linux-(GCC-Clang-ICC)) for hints on how to use SG++ within MATLAB.
+See the [Linux page](https://github.com/SGpp/SGpp/wiki/Linux-(GCC-Clang-ICC)) for hints on how to use SG⁺⁺ within MATLAB.
 # Troubleshooting
 - In <tt>cmd.exe</tt>, type
 ```console